-- 11. Connect the yellow wire to the wire from the display corresponding to that tank.
+- 11.Connect the yellow wire to the wire from the display corresponding to that tank.
 For two stacked sender systems, connect the two yellow wires together, then connect these to the display (see the diagrams).
 Connect the black wire from each sender to ground.
 Use Marrette or crimp connectors to fasten the wires together.
 Make sure that the wires from the sender are routed away from the sender, if they drape over the sender they could affect the reading.
-Secure the wires with tie wraps or something similar so that the wires do not rattle or press against the sender, this may result in sender damage or wires breaking over time. - 12.Do steps 4 to 12 for the other two holding tanks. - 13.
-Mount the temperature sensor at the desired location.
-Connect the black wire to ground and the yellow wire to the white / blue wire from the display. - 14.
-Mount the LP sensor module at a convenient location, preferably close to the LP tank.
-Connect the black wire to ground, the yellow wire to the white / blue wire from the display, and the green wire to the LP tank sender. - 15.All that remains now is calibration and testing.
+Secure the wires with tie wraps or something similar so that the wires do not rattle or press against the sender, this may result in sender damage or wires breaking over time. - 12.Do steps 4 to 12 for the other two holding tanks. - 13.All that remains now is calibration and testing.
 The tank senders will self calibrate to whatever length they are cut, so they will always read from 0 to 100%.
-The display needs to be set to a 1 or 2 sender system for each tank, follow the directions under the display programming section.
+The display needs to be set to a one or two sender system for each tank.
+Follow the directions under the display programming section for this.
 Make sure you do it for each tank.
 For the initial test, have the tank at least 1/4 full of water or sewage, and verify that the percent level reading looks correct (see the section To read a tank level) and that the signal power is at least 12% (see the section To review the sender diagnostics).
 If the signal power is too low, make sure that the sender is well stuck to the side of the tank and that the tank is reasonably clean inside, as a large buildup will reduce signal strength.
 The gauge will work with maximum signal strengths as low as 5%, but it is good to have at least 12% at installation so that there is some margin available for buildup in the tank.
 Note that the system "learns" about the characteristics of the tank with use, so the readings may be inaccurate when the tank is empty or almost empty when the system is first tested.
-Once the tank has been filled at least 1/4 full the system will be properly "taught" and should read correctly after that.

-16.Program the LED brightness.
+Once the tank has been filled at least 1/4 full the system will be properly "taught" and should read correctly after that. - 14.Program the LED brightness.